-The following are quotes from various resources on Newlywed adjustments and issues.
+The following are quotes on Newlywed adjustments and issues.
 We pray they will minister to your marital situation.

 • How does a newlywed couple live out the promise made before God and a community of family and friends?
 Decision, priority, balance, and forgiveness are the keys.
 Decision is the operative word.
 Fidelity requires decision, decision to follow through on a pledge.
 Decide to act honorably.
 Decide to put your marriage as number one each day.
 (Mary Stubler)

 • Who, newly in love, preoccupied from morning till night with thoughts of love, can believe they will ever be out of step with their partner?
 Who can believe that the feelings they are experiencing so strongly will ever fade?
 Certainly no bride or groom wants to hear that their flame will burn lower in time.
 But in a sense, it will.
 The passionate love that begins a marriage cannot sustain a marriage.
 Newlyweds who equate true love only with passion are doomed to disappointment.
 (Drs Les & Leslie Parrott, from the book, “Saving Your Marriage Before it Starts“)

 • As you settle into your new life, each of you will try to create the same environment you enjoyed as a single person.
 The problem is —no matter how much you are alike —your definitions of “normal” are different.
 This leads to conflict.
 For some reason, most engaged couples believe that there will be little conflict in their marriage.
 They believe that somehow they will be different.
 But if your definition of “normal” doesn’t include resolving conflict, one or both of you will panic when conflict arises.
 Your will believe “we aren’t normal.
 Marriage shouldn’t be like this!”
 However, that is EXACTLY what marriage is like.
 Conflict is normal!